Venturini Motorsports: Xfinity Series

+Car No. 35 results

+Car No. 25 history

 In 2013, the team made its return to the Nationwide Series with driver John Wes Townley and sponsor Zaxby's on the 25 Toyota Camry.
 The team planned to run at Bristol, Charlotte, and Talladega with the possibility of up to eight more races.
 Townley finished 17th in his debut at Bristol, crashed at Charlotte, and failed to qualify at Talladega.

+Car No. 25 results

+Craftsman Truck Series

-It was announced in August 2014 that Venturini would return to the Camping World Truck Series on a part-time basis starting at Bristol with ARCA driver Justin Boston and his sponsor Zloop.
+Bill Venturini attempted thee races in the No. 35 between 1995 and 1996, qualifying for two of them.
+It was announced in August 2014 that Venturini would return to the Camping World Truck Series on a part-time basis for the starting at Bristol with ARCA driver Justin Boston and his sponsor Zloop.
 Team owner Billy Venturini himself would serve as Boston's crew chief.
 Boston qualified 27th and finished 30th after a crash.
 The team planned to run the final three races of the season in preparation for a full-time effort in 2015, but those plans were scrapped when sponsor Zloop shifted their focus to the next season.

 Boston and Zloop would move to Kyle Busch Motorsports for 2015.
 In addition, Venturini would field the No. 25 truck in select races for KBM driver Matt Tifft, Joe Gibbs Racing driver Cody Coughlin, and Venturini road course specialist Brian Wong.
 The team has not made any scheduled races in 2016.

-Various Cup Series, Xfinity Series, and Truck Series drivers, including Joey Logano, Ryan Blaney, Alex Bowman, William Byron, Erik Jones, Daniel Suárez, Brian Scott, Dakoda Armstrong, Justin Marks, Mark Thompson, Scott Lagasse Jr, Brennan Poole, Ryan Reed, Justin Haley, B. J. McLeod, Austin Theriault, Kyle Benjamin, Brandon Jones, Christopher Bell, Noah Gragson, Matt Tifft, Spencer Davis, Cole Rouse, and Tanner Thorson are former drivers for Venturini Motorsports.